bee species coexistence and compatibility

 Yes, honey bees and bumblebees share similar predators like birds, spiders, and wasps.
 They've got unique defense mechanisms.

-See also How to Tell if Beeswax Is Real?
+See also How Much Beeswax per Hive?

 Honey bees swarm and sting their threat, dying in the process.
 That's their commitment to protect the hive!